 - Anchor charts if necessary (for example: the different types of attachments)

 Your challenge should be grounded in curiosity, problem-solving and creativity.
 Here’s some challenge prompts that will instantly engage your students:

 - Create a piece of furniture without any attachments.

 - Create a sculpture that makes music in the wind.

 - What problem can you solve using just the materials on this table?

 - Design a shoe inspired by nature.
 How might you use this in various habitats?

 Framing your challenge with naturally-aligned processes creates a meaningful experience.
 Here’s some sample alignments that may help you get started:

-Both of these are available to our Accelerator Members.
+This worksheet, along with a student planner, is available to our Accelerator Members.
 If you’re not already member, consider joining the hundreds of educators in our community who are getting free resources like these.